 Implementing site speed fixes

 Google Lighthouse isn’t the one site speed tool to rule them all, but it is a very valuable addition to your toolkit.
+The SEO checks are basic, but welcome nonetheless.
 We know PageSpeed Insights is a fairly static tool that gives you a high-level overview of the performance of your site.
 Lighthouse, however, is more fine-grained and gives you immediate feedback based on real-world usage.
 You should definitely use it along with your other page speed test tools, like WebPageTest and GTmetrix.

 Are you using Google Lighthouse?
 How do you find it?
 Please share your experiences and tips in the comments.
 Would love to hear from you!